Point Reyes National Seashore: Flora

 In his book The Natural History of the Point Reyes Peninsula, Jules Evens identifies several plant communities.
 One of the most prominent is the Coastal Douglas-fir (Pseudotsuga menziesii) forest, which includes Coast live oak, Tanoak, and California bay and reaches across the southern half of Inverness Ridge toward Bolinas Lagoon.
 Unlogged parts of this Douglas-fir forest contain trees over 300 years old and up to 6. ft in diameter.
 But despite these large, old trees, the forest may nevertheless be a result of European settlement.
 The Coast Miwok people who once lived in the area set frequent fires to clear brush and increase game animal populations, and early explorers' accounts describe the hills as bare and grassy.
 But as the Native American settlements were replaced by European ones from the seventeenth century onward, the forests expanded as fire frequency decreased, resulting in the forests we see today.

 The Bishop pine (Pinus muricata) forest is found on slopes in the northern half of the park.
 Many of these trees growing in thick swaths came from seeds released after the 1995 Mt.
 Vision fire.
+The bishop pines of the Phillip Burton Wilderness are considered an intermediate between the northern variety (Pinus muricata v. borealis) and the southern (Pinus muricata v. muricata).
+The Monterey cypress (Callitropsis macrocarpa), a closed-cone conifer, is also present.

 Salt, brackish, and freshwater marshlands are found adjacent to Drakes Estero and Abbotts Lagoon.
 The other communities identified by Evens are the coastal strand, dominated by European beach grass (Ammophila arenaria), ice plant (Carprobrotus edulis, also called sea fig or Hottentot fig), sea rocket (Cakile maritima) and other species that thrive on the immediate coast; northern coastal prairie, found on a narrow strip just inland from the coastal strand that includes some native grasses; coastal rangeland, the area still grazed by the cattle from the peninsula's remaining working ranches; northern coastal scrub, dominated by coyote bush (Baccharis pilularis); and the intertidal and subtidal plant communities.

 Point Reyes is home to the only known population of the endangered Sonoma spineflower, Chorizanthe valida.